Why eco-friendly pest control matters: Protecting your home, family and the planet

 Research shows that pesticides can even reach groundwater, contaminating drinking water sources—that we rely on for drinking—and threatening both human health and wildlife.

-For more insight, read:
+For more insight into safer alternatives, read:

 How do pesticides harm fish and aquatic life?